mokdevel/DarcMods/DarcChopper/docs/P_WP_COMMANDS.md

 _TBD_

 ### WP_SEARCH_DESTROY
-This will set the behaviour of the chopper to SEARCH_AND_DESTROY_BEHAVIOUR for a given time before returning back to NORMAL_BEHAVIOUR.
+This will set the behaviour of the chopper to ``SEARCH_AND_DESTROY_BEHAVIOUR`` for a given time before returning back to ``NORMAL_BEHAVIOUR``.
 The chopper will arrive at the destination and start to patrol the area.
 Enemy is searched with a cycle of 2 seconds.
 If an enemy is found, current flight is interrupted, and a new flight pattern to attack the enemy is created.
 Chopper will stay in attack mode for 60 seconds and then resume to patroling.
 * ``destination`` : The position to keep an eye on.
-The helicopter will patrol around this area with a circle of 400m.
+The helicopter will patrol around this area with a circle of patrolRadius defined in (internal) parameters.
+Default for helicopter is 300m.
-* ``value`` : The time to be in SEARCH_AND_DESTROY_BEHAVIOUR.
-Once time has passed, we return to NORMAL_BEHAVIOUR.
+* ``value`` : The time to be in ``SEARCH_AND_DESTROY_BEHAVIOUR``.
+Once time has passed, we return to ``NORMAL_BEHAVIOUR``.
   * GM default: 600

+Note that if you have a long time and you give the chopper an order to land, the given order is only respected once the time in behaviour has ended.
+To break this, use a ``WP_FLY_IMMEDIATELY`` or ``WP_RESET`` before giving the new order.
+Logic is that the chopper will perform its prefious task till the end and only after that listen to new ones.

+### WP_RESET
+Reset destinations and helicopter settings to defaults.
+Cuts the current flight planned and pick the next destination in the list.
+* ``destination`` : Not used.
+* ``value`` : Not used.

+### WP_CUT
+Cut the current flight planned and pick the next destination in the list.
+Different from WP_RESET as destinations are not cleared and old chopper settings are kept.
+* ``destination`` : Not used.
+* ``value`` : Not used.

 ## Macro commands
 Assigning single macro command will perform a set of single commands.